caroso1222/carlos-roso-gatsby/content/blog/the-ultimate-checklist-to-the-full-stack-interview-project/index.md

 ## 8. Route Guards

-This comes hand-to-hand with authentication.
+This goes hand in hand with authentication.
 Make sure you know how to properly implement route guards both in the backend and the frontend.
-A route guard is a mechanism to protect your urls (client) and endpoints (server) from being accessed without authentication.
+A route guard is a mechanism to protect your URLs (client) and endpoints (server) from being accessed without authentication.
 Frontend frameworks come equipped with these mechanisms already and backend apps can leverage something like JWT to validate the user.

 <div class="divider"></div>